2017 Los Angeles Chargers season: Week 12: at Dallas Cowboys

 Philip Rivers threw three touchdowns in the second half, and Dak Prescott threw two interceptions in the fourth quarter, one of which was returned 90 yards by rookie Desmond King for a touchdown, for a second straight win.
 With the win and the Chiefs losing on Sunday, the Chargers ended up one game out of first in the AFC West.
-This would be the first time since 2010 that the Chargers would wear the alternate powder blue jerseys introduced in 2007 against an NFC team and the first time ever it was worn on the road.
+This was the first time since 2010 that the Chargers had worn the alternate powder blue jersey introduced in 2007 against an NFC team and the first time ever it was worn on the road.

 Week 13: vs. Cleveland Browns

 The Chargers, for the second straight year in a row, faced a winless Browns team.
 Former Browns kicker Travis Coons, signed off the Chargers' practice squad in place of an injured Nick Novak, kicked four field goals in the game.
 Keenan Allen caught a touchdown, and the defense forced two fourth-quarter turnovers to seal the game.
 With the win, along with the Chiefs' loss to the Jets earlier and the Raiders beating the Giants, the Chargers moved into a three-way tie for first place in the AFC West.